Sirc23/SircMod/README.md

 Introduces 5 new Jokers that are intended to be balanced around the vanilla experience.

-Created as a submission for a friend's modded Balatro tournament. (video link soon)
+Created as a submission for a friend's modded Balatro tournament. (https://youtu.be/pGtL845Z2c4?si=GjVSIo1ZpOoTuzK3)

 Requires [Steammodded](https://github.com/Steamodded/smods), like any other basic Joker mod.
 To install, just drop the SircMod folder into the mods folder.